WangYitian123/RTlogD/README.md

 Run the above script to get the results of RTlogD on T-data.

 The folder of Ablation_studies gives the model of ablation studies and different training studies, all the predicted results can be found in T-data_predictions(chembl32_logD).csv.
-The lipo_result provides the prediction results of RTlogD on lipo dataset.

-#### Predicting logD values of new data

 1. Put the data into example.csv